 The role of SEO in a higher-ed website redesign is crucial.
 From content strategy to lead generation to UX, SEO is a driving element in each of these redesign factors.

-SEO Increases Traffic & Applications/Enrollments
+SEO Increases Traffic & Applications/Enrollment

 The more relevant traffic that hits a higher education website, the higher the chances of those users becoming leads.
+Learn more about enrollment strategies for the different stages of the admissions funnel.

 SEO Improves Higher Ed User Experience